On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Preliminaries

 \subsubsection{The symmetry}

-\begin{definition} Let $i_R$ be the isotopy class of the quasi-rigid homeomorphism acting as the symmetry on $\surf$ which permute the visible side and the invisible side on each pair of pants of the standard decomposition $E$. \end{definition}
+\begin{definition} Let $i_R$ be the isotopy class of the quasi-rigid homeomorphism acting as the symmetry on $\surf$ which permute the visible side and the invisible side on each pair of pants of the standard decomposition $E$ and preserves the seams. \end{definition}